 The District is exposed to various risks of loss related to property loss, torts, errors and omissions, employee injuries (workers' compensation), as well as medical benefits provided to employees.
-The District has purchased commercial insurance for general liability, property and casualty and health claims and is self-insured for claims relating to employee injuries/workers' compensation.
+The District has purchased commercial insurance for general liability, property, and casualty claims.
+The District has a flexible benefit plan for group medical, disability, and dental/vision insurance.
 Settled claims relating to the commercial insurance have not exceeded the amount of insurance coverage in any of the past three fiscal years.

-An independent third party administers the District's self-insured workers' compensation program.
+An independent third party administers the District's flexible benefit program.